The Youth Garden Project’s Youth Programs are designed to meet the needs in the community and each program incorporates the following principles:

 - Promote ecological awareness and responsibility.

-Youth Camp Programs provide safe, fun, and educational camps during spring break and summer vacation for youth entering 1st grade through 6th grade.
+YGP camps provide fun and educational programming during spring break and throughout summer vacation for youth entering 1st-6th grades.

 After School Program